 Other natural landmarks

-Cueva de los Tayos - Morona Santiago.
+- Cueva de los Tayos - Morona Santiago.
 Large natural cave with three entrances.
 The largest starts as a 65 m deep shaft which leads into 4.6 km long network of passages.
-Pseudoscientific theories by Erich von Däniken rised much interest about the cave in 1970ies but less important finds were done here, including a burial from 1500 BC.
+Pseudoscientific theories by Erich von Däniken rised much interest about the cave in the 1970s but less important finds were done here, including a burial from 1500 BC.

 Man made landmarks

-Santa Ana - La Florida settlement - Zamora Chinchipe.
-Remnants of ancient Amazonian culture from circa 2450 BC.
+- Santa Ana - La Florida settlement - Zamora Chinchipe.
+Remnants of ancient Amazonian culture from sometimes around 2450 BC.
 Ruins of circular buildings, tomb with numerous offerings.
 Characteristic vessels of polished stone with interesting iconography.

 Other archaeological monuments

 - Piedra Indimama - Napo, north of Cotundo.
 One of the countless petroglyph sites in Cotundo valley.
 Petroglyphs are common throughout Ecuadorian jungle.

 - Yaku Waa - Cave near Charupe - Pastaza.
 Cave, which starts at the eastern bank of Pastaza.
 According to recent legends, in this cave was found a large library, which was later attributed to Cueva de los Tayos, another cave.
 Thus now it is rather a site of legends.

 - Cuenca, historical centre - Azuay.
 Beautiful historical city, established in 1557 in the site of earlier settlement - Tomebamba.
 Preserved numerous valuable buildings in colonial styles as well as the ruins of pre-European Tomebamba (Tumebamba).
 Most of the historical architecture in the city is from the 18th century, largely modernized in the 19th century, when the city was especially rich.